smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 2. Ensure your phone is properly paired with the TDK
 3. Make sure Bluetooth is turned on - on both the TDK and your phone
 4. Make sure apps are enabled on the TDK (in settings) !@

+@![javascript]
+### TCP Debug Transport
+1. Make sure that your `HOST` and `PORT` environment variables are set to match the machine running SDL Core.
+1. Make sure there is no firewall blocking the incoming port `12345` on the machine or VM running SDL Core.
+Also, make sure your firewall allows that outgoing port.
+1. There are different network configurations needed for different virtualization software (VirtualBox, VMware, etc).
+Make sure yours is set up correctly.
+Or use [Manticore](https://smartdevicelink.com/resources/manticore/).

+### Websocket Transport
+1. Make sure that the policy table of SDL Core has the correct app IDs and nicknames as well as `enabled=true`.
+1. Make sure that the cloud endpoint and cloud transport type provided to SDL Core are correct and reachable by SDL core.
+There are different network configurations needed for different virtualization software (VirtualBox, VMware, etc).
+Make sure yours is set up correctly.

+### WebEngine Transport
+1. Make sure that the `manifest.js` has provided all [necessary fields](https://smartdevicelink.com/en/guides/core/developer-documentation/web-engine-app-support/#webengine-apps) and that the information is correct.
+1. If you're unable to install your app from a cloud app store, make sure that the app has been compressed to a file archive that can be retrieved via the download URL you provided.
+!@

 @![javaSE]